alexstar1995/UserService/README.md

 ## 4. Use the application

-a) The Swagger-UI exposes the CRUD operations that UserService supports under 'user-controller'section \
+a) The Swagger-UI exposes the CRUD operations that UserService supports under *user-controller* section \
-b) You can also see the model under the 'models'
+b) You can also see the model under the *models* section

 ## 5. More about the app
 a) It uses Spring-Webflux application and a Postgres Database, that run in 2 separate docker containers. \